History is never above the melee. It is not allowed to be neutral, but forced to enlist in every army”. — Allan Nevins

 Social theories of the media

 Another part of our theoretical toolkit involves normative social theories that have critiqued and challenged the mass media.
+(Normative here means what the media ought to be doing.).
 We begin with an overview that describes a continuum between liberal and critical concepts of the media.
 On the one hand, liberal democrats have seen the mass media can be seen as an agent of progressive social change, a self-righting component of a democracy.
 On the other hand, sociologists and critical theorists have seen the mass media’s production of culture as a locus of ideational conflict and an instrument of class control.
 Illustrating this range of social theory, we have:

 • Liberal democrats like Walter Lippmann held the press up against the idea that the press is part of a system of checks and balances (“the original dogma of democracy”) in his 1921 book, Public Opinion.
 Lippmann also described four stages of media progress, from authoritative, to partisan, to commercial, and then to a state he called organized intelligence.